arthurnls/nerdstore/README.md

 - [] Maybe will need to add active admin for `OrderDetail` and `Image`

 - [] Being able to edit contact and about page.
 Worth 2PTs
+- [] Convert css to use scss variables etc. Worth 2PTs

 ## For future Reference